 Check out our travel review on Naejangsan National Park, one of the most popular fall foliage destinations in Korea!

 With the cool and crisp weather, autumn is considered the best time to visit Korea.
-Autumn in Korea also offers stunning views of the brilliant fall colors, and one of the most popular foliage viewing spots is Naejangsan National Park.
+Autumn in Korea also offers stunning views of the brilliant fall colors.
+One of the most popular foliage spots is Naejangsan National Park.
 If you’re not familiar with Naejangsan National Park, check out this post about my fall foliage experience at Naejangsan National Park through Trazy’s one-day autumn foliage tour.
 Typically, October and November are the best time to take a fall foliage trip.
 So if you don’t want to miss out on Korea’s breathtaking autumn foliage, be sure to plan your leaf-peeping getaway early!

 About Naejangsan National Park

 If this is your first time hearing about the park, Naejangsan National Park is home to Naejangsan or Mount Naejang, a beautiful Korean mountain.
 The park is situated near Jeong-up, a city in North Jeolla Province (Jeollabuk-do) in the southwest of Korea.
 It is particularly famous for its vivid crimson foliage, 600-year-old nutmeg trees, and waterfalls.
 At Naejangsan, there are two famous Buddhist temples, Baekyangsa Temple and Naejangsa Temple.
 The tree-lined path from the Hiking Information Center to Naejangsa Temple is very popular for its breathtaking canopy of colorful autumn leaves!

 Though autumn is definitely the park’s peak season, it’s also gorgeous during the spring when azaleas and cherry blossoms bloom, summer when the mountain turns greener, and in winter when the rock cliffs are blanketed in snow.